 - To create conditions to receive the most accurate facts in trials

-- To manage the scope and duration of trials
+- To manage the scope and duration of jury trials/speedy trials/grand jury trials

 Federal Rules of Evidence: Overview

-Before 1975, U.S. evidence law was mostly a creature of the common law tradition.
-The FRE was drafted and proposed by a distinguished advisory committee composed of practitioners, judges, and law professors appointed by the United States Supreme Court.
+Before 1975, U.S. evidence law was mainly based on the common law tradition.
+A distinguished advisory committee composed of practitioners, judges, and law professors appointed by the United States Supreme Court drafted and proposed the FRE.
 Just 20 years after the FRE was adopted in the federal system, almost three-quarters of the states had adopted codes that closely resemble the FRE.

 The FRE applies in all federal courts in both criminal and civil cases.
-Understanding some of the basic provisions of the FRE will enable most people to figure out what's going on at trial, even if there are deviations between the FRE and applicable state laws criminal of evidence.
+Understanding some of the basic provisions of the FRE will enable most people to figure out what's going on at trial, even if there are deviations between the FRE and applicable state laws regarding evidence.

-There are different types of evidence that can be used in a criminal trial, and a variety of rules that govern evidence.
+Different types of evidence can be used in a criminal trial, and various rules govern evidence.
 Some common concepts that come up when discussing the rules of evidence are:

-- Circumstantial Evidence: This isn't what you would call "smoking gun" evidence, but rather some piece of information that strongly infers a set of circumstances.
-For instance, video surveillance showing that the defendant was on the same city block where a crime was committed at around the same time would be circumstantial evidence.
+- Circumstantial Evidence: This isn't what you would call "smoking gun" evidence, but still relevant evidence.
+If evidence is circumstantial, it means it is some information that strongly infers a set of circumstances.
+For instance, video surveillance showing that the criminal defendant was on the same city block where a crime was committed around the same time would be circumstantial evidence.

-- Corroborating Evidence: Evidence that strengthens another piece of evidence, even if it isn't directly related to the crime.
-For example, a witness claims John was at the scene of the crime at a particular time.
+- Corroborating Evidence: This is evidence that strengthens another piece of evidence, even if it isn't directly related to the crime.
+For example, a witness claims John was at the crime scene at a particular time.
 If another witness has proof that John failed to show up to work at that same time, then it could be considered corroborating evidence.

-- Hearsay: This isn't given under oath or offered as official evidence, but merely stated out of court.
-For example, Fred says he heard that John was in a street gang; but without any evidence, Fred's statement is merely hearsay (and not admissible).
+- Hearsay: This isn't given under oath or offered as official evidence but merely stated out of court.
+For example, Fred says he heard that John was in a street gang, but Fred's statement is merely hearsay (and not admissible) without any evidence.

-- Exclusionary Rule: This rule of evidence applies to that which was obtained in violation of the defendant's constitutional rights.
-Seizing property without a warrant often is considered a violation and thereby subject to the exclusionary rule.
+- The Exclusionary Rule: This rule of evidence applies to that obtained in violation of the defendant's constitutional rights.
+Law enforcement seizing property without a warrant is often considered a violation of the defendant's right and thereby subject to the exclusionary rule.

-Get Legal Help Understanding the Law of Criminal Evidence
+Get Legal Help Understanding the Rules of Evidence With a Criminal Justice Lawyer

-If you're involved in a criminal case, evidence -- including physical evidence as well as witness testimony -- will be crucial to how the jury decides the outcome.
-But not all evidence is admissible and each jurisdiction is governed by strict rules for how evidence is treated in a case.
-For this reason, it's best to contact a local criminal defense attorney who can present the best defense and ensure that the prosecution is complying with the law of criminal evidence.
+If you're facing criminal charges, evidence -- including physical and expert witness testimony -- will be crucial to how the jury and the trial judge decide the outcome.
+However, not all evidence is admissible in trial court, and each jurisdiction is governed by strict rules for the admissibility of evidence in a criminal case.